account931/My_filament_laravel_12/README.md

 <p> ----------------------------------------------------------------------------------------- </p>
-## 20.1 Socialite
+## 20. Socialite Oauth

-<code> composer require laravel/socialite </code>  Google Drive integration
+<code> composer require laravel/socialite </code>  Google Drive integration </br>
-generate at  Google Cloud Console  and add to .env
+generate a Google app at  Google Cloud Console, get this values and add to .env </br>

 #Google credentials to generate Google access token , for example via Socialite
 GOOGLE_CLIENT_ID=your-client-id.apps.googleusercontent.com
 GOOGLE_CLIENT_SECRET=your-client-secret
 GOOGLE_REDIRECT_URI=http://localhost:8000/auth/google/callback

-Socialite Oauth
+</br>Socialite Oauth</br>
-Socialite is package for easy Oauth  authentication in Google, Facebook, etc.
+Socialite is package for easy Oauth  authentication in Google, Facebook, etc. </br>

 When you login via Socialite you get 'access_token' (which lives for 1 hour and used for access) + 'refresh_token' (which is long live and used to issue new access_token).
-So, 'access_token' and 'refresh_token' is unique for every user, while client_id, secret_id is common.
+So, 'access_token' and 'refresh_token' is unique for every user, while client_id, secret_id is common. </br>

-# When you implement  the functionality when logged user saves some  files to his personal Google Drive: first user logged to Socialite,  gets 'access_token' and 'refresh_token' on login and we save them to db (table 'users' or separate).
+# When you implement the functionality when logged user saves some files to his personal Google Drive: first user loggs to Socialite,  gets 'access_token' and 'refresh_token' on login and we save them to db (table 'users' or separate). </br>
-Then use user's 'refresh_token' to generate 'access_token' if prev 'access_token' is expired.
+Then use user's 'refresh_token' to generate 'access_token' if prev 'access_token' is expired. </br>

 # When u use job to back-up DB and save it to Google Drive, you have to manually generate 'refresh_token' and save it to .env.
 Then in job generate 'access_token' using 'refresh_token'  to connect to Google Drive.
-Or use Service account and then no access_token is needed.
+Or use Service account and then no access_token is needed. </br>